These are the best places to see cherry blossoms in USA.

 Price: $25 for adults, $20 for seniors and students 12+ with ID, free if under 12 or BBG Members

-The Brooklyn Botanic Garden is a lovely place to see cherry blossoms and Sakura Matsuri is the festival held within the park.
+The Brooklyn Botanic Garden is a lovely place to see cherry blossoms, and Sakura Matsuri is the festival held in the park.
 The festival has 60 events and performances to celebrate Japanese culture.

-The BBG website offers a map that depicts what stage of bloom each tree is in and even offers detailed information about 26 different varieties of cherry trees!
+The BBG website offers a map that depicts each tree’s bloom stage and even provides detailed information about 26 different varieties of cherry trees!

 Though cherry trees typically only live 30-40 years, the BBG has two of the oldest living cultivars in the country.
 At the north end of Cherry Walk, you will find two weeping Higan cherries.

 Local Tip: There’s also history to be found at Cherry Tree Park, renamed from the George Washington Houses Playground, as a symbol of the late president’s honesty when confronted by his father for cutting down his prized tree on a whim.
-The park is now maintained by volunteers in the neighborhood.
+Volunteers in the neighborhood now maintain the park.

 Location: 65-1108 Mamalahoa Hwy Waimea, 96743

-There are several events held on the Big Island and free shuttles running between most locations.
-Waimea has the largest collection of trees of all the islands.
+There are several events on the Big Island, and free shuttles run between most locations.
+Waimea has the most extensive collection of trees on all the islands.

 When: March – April

 The largest collection of cherry trees in Los Angeles is in the San Fernando Valley.
 There are over 1,000 pink cloud cherry blossom trees in the Lake Balboa / Anthony C. Beilenson Park off Balboa Boulevard.
-This is the place to be in the springtime for a little bit of peace and quiet amid the city.
+This is the place to be in the springtime for peace amid the city.

 You can also find blossoms at Descanso Gardens.